 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Given that influenza A and B and respiratory syncytial virus (RSV) can cause identical appearing clinical illness, this test should typically be ordered as a panel that includes both influenza A/B and RSV (#60552 Influenza Virus Type A and Type B, and Respiratory Syncytial Virus (RSV), Molecular Detection, PCR).
+Given that influenza A and B and respiratory syncytial virus (RSV) can cause identical appearing clinical illness, this test should typically be ordered as a panel that includes both influenza A/B and RSV (PROD/60552 Influenza Virus Type A and Type B, and Respiratory Syncytial Virus (RSV), Molecular Detection, PCR).

 This test has been designed to minimize the likelihood of false-positive test results.
 However, should false-positive results occur, risks to patients could include a recommendation for quarantine of household or other close contacts, a recommendation for patient isolation that might limit contact with family or friends, the ability to work, or the ability to receive certain medical care, prescription of an antiviral drug or other therapy, or other unintended adverse effects.

 The sensitivity of the assay is very dependent upon the quality of the specimen submitted.
 Nasopharyngeal swabs or aspirates are the preferred specimen types and are optimal for detection of RSV RNA.
-However, the test is validated for use with most upper and lower respiratory specimens, including nasal swabs, throat swabs, bronchoalveolar lavage specimens, and bronchial brushings/washings.
+However, the test is validated for use with most upper and lower respiratory specimens, including nasal swabs, throat swabs, bronchoalveolar lavage specimens, and bronchial brushings or washings.
 Tracheal aspirates are not acceptable for testing due to the viscous nature of these specimens.

 This test should not be performed unless the patient meets clinical and epidemiologic criteria for testing.